 But how far is too far before she loses herself completely?

-Read an excerpt from THINGS I CAN’T FORGET, coming in March 2013.
+Read an excerpt from THINGS I CAN’T FORGET.
 Companion to Catching Jordan and Stealing Parker.

 Kate has always been the good girl.
 Too good, according to some people at school—although they have no idea the guilty secret she carries.
 But this summer, everything is different…